chandlerc/blog/content/slides/2026-memory-safety-deep-1/2_aliasing.md

   - Parameter must *outlive* the return (preventing use after free)
   - What you can do with that parameter is limited until the borrow is done
     - Enforces "shared XOR mutable"
+  - Connected by using the same lifetime parameter
 - Carbon says "return may reference this field of this parameter"
   - More precise: specific to a field
   - No restrictions on parameter while being referenced
   - Return's reference is invalidated when parameter is
+  - Connected by the return referencing parameters by name

 ---